Grace A. Dow Memorial Library: Services

 The library facilitates access through print and non-print sources.
 The library provides internet access free of charge to all visitors (time limits are in place), through dedicated computers, rental laptops, a building-wide wireless network, and netbooks for youth.
 Cardholders can surf the library's website to access specialized databases, downloadable e-audio books, eBooks, and more.
 Members can renew items, place holds, search databases, download eBooks and audio books.

 Educational & enrichment programming for adults includes computer classes, speakers on many topics, a library-sponsored book discussion group, Battle of the Books for adults, community reads, and a Summer Reading Program.
 In addition, volunteers are available weekday afternoons to help with in-depth genealogy research.

 Programming for children includes storytimes, the Beyond Books literacy center, the Discovery Depot play area, a Summer Reading Program, Battle of the Books for fourth and fifth graders, and other book discussions and activities.

 The library opened the "Teen Spot" in 2005.
 It offered a teen room, book-related programs, a volunteer program, and a Summer Reading Program.

 The library building has meeting rooms, a community room, and auditorium available for rent, a quiet reading room and individual study areas, gathering spaces for small groups, and a gallery that can be rented for exhibitions.

 The Cup and Chaucer coffee shop, a partnership with the Arnold Center, opened in 2004, but closed in 2016.

+Following cleanup after the 2020 flood, basement offices were renovated to create a "maker space" that was named, MidLab.
+The DIY area is for members at least 12 years old to have access to expensive equipment including Cricut cutting plotters and presses, laser printer/engraver, Glowforge laser cutters, 3D printers, sublimation printers, sewing and embroidery machines.
+Small classes are presented by library staff and other qualified individuals regarding use and operation of the machines.
+Some equipment requires library staff supervision.